-The latest approved version of the Quality Manual and the Work Manual for each division of the ILPO (including the Patents Division and the PCT Division) are made available to the staff in the internal websites (intranets).
-Any update in the contents of the manuals is brought to the relevant division director for approval.
-Upon approval of any such update, the version number of the relevant document is updated and distributed to all staff in the relevant division, and published on the intranet site of that division.
+The latest approved version of the Quality Manual and the Work Manual for each department of the ILPO (including the Patents Department and the PCT Department) are made available to the staff in the internal websites (intranets).
+Any update in the contents of the manuals is brought to the relevant department director for approval.
+Upon approval of any such update, the version number of the relevant document is updated and distributed to all staff in the relevant department, and published on the intranet site of that department.
 Documents belonging to previous versions are kept for follow up purposes.